Open up your Academic Publishing Toolbox - a course for PhD students [SCIENCE/SUND]

 - prepare for the course with several small assignments including mandatory and recommended reading of relevant literature.
 You will receive detailed information about the curriculum after registration.
 You should expect to spend up to 10 hours for preparation.

 - submit a homework assignment within 5 working days after course end.
-This assignment will take about 3 hours and will require you to collaborate with some of your classmates via UCPH’s learning platform, Absalon (see below).
+This assignment will take about 2,5 hours.
 Completion of the homework assignment is mandatory in order to receive the ECTS credit.

 - fill out an evaluation form within 5 working days after the course.